 | Payment terms | Net 30, Net 15, COD, prepaid — whatever you've agreed. |

-These aren't legally required but eliminate 80% of the back-and-forth that follows a typical PO.
+These fields are not always required, but they reduce the back-and-forth that follows a typical PO.

 - Required delivery date or window.
 "Asap" means nothing to a supplier with a route schedule.
 Specify a date or a window.